Multi-model Ensemble Analysis with Neural Network Gaussian Processes: Background

+where iid means independent and identically distributed, $m$ is a mean function and $K$ is a covariance function.

-Gaussian process regression is nonparametric because we place a prior distribution on the function $f$ directly, rather than finitely parameterizing it.
-Because we assume $\epsilon$ is Gaussian and $f \sim \mathcal{GP}(m(X), K(X, X'))$, the posterior of $f$ is also a Gaussian process by conjugacy of the multivariate normal distribution.
-Moreover, we can analytically compute the posterior predictive distribution of $f(X_m)$, for $m > n$, based on $X_m$ and the training data $D$ as
+Gaussian process regression is a type of nonparametric regression because we place a prior on the function $f$, rather than on parameters defining $f$, e.g. assuming $f$ is linear $f(x) = \beta x$ and modeling $\beta$.
+With the assumption that $\epsilon$ is Gaussian noise, the posterior of $f$ is also a Gaussian process by conjugacy of the multivariate normal distribution \citep{rasmussen2003gaussian}.
+Moreover, we can analytically compute the posterior predictive distribution of $f(x_0)$, based on a new observation $x_0$ and the training data $D$, as